sergiofteixeira/DS5Dongle/README.EN.md

 - 📡 Wireless Bluetooth bridging
 - ⚙️ Adjustable haptic gain via microphone volume
 - 🔕 Configurable LED and disconnection behaviors
-- Support microphone (mic branch), but performance optimization is not good, temporarily not planned to merge into the main branch

 ## Getting Started

 ### Flashing Firmware